Mihajlo Ilić

-Mihajlo Ilić (Михајло Илић; born 4 June 2003) is a Serbian professional footballer who plays as a centre-back for Belgian Pro League club Anderlecht on loan from Italian side Bologna.
+Mihajlo Ilić (Михајло Илић; born 4 June 2003) is a Serbian professional footballer who plays as a centre-back for club Cesena on loan from Bologna.

 Club career

 Partizan

 Ilić started training in Junior Jagodina, later moving to Jagodina.
 He became a member of Belgrade side FK Partizan in 2016, where he later passed the junior competition selections.
 At the end of October 2020, he signed a professional contract with the club.
 He made his Serbian SuperLiga debut on 21 November 2021, against Vojvodina, replacing Danilo Pantić on the field in the 80th minute of the match.
 He extended his contract with the club in July 2022 until 2027.
 He was in the starting lineup of a Serbian SuperLiga match for the first time in the 18th round of the 2022–23 season against TSC.
 He made his debut in the Europa Conference League against Sheriff Tiraspol, in a match played in Chișinău on 16 February 2023, replacing Kristijan Belić in the second half after the exclusion of Igor Vujačić.
 He started the following season as a standard bonus footballer in Igor Duljaj's lineup.
 On 12 November 2023, Ilić scored his first goal for Partizan in a 2–1 win over Čukarički.
 With Mihajlo Ilic's goal in the 96th minute of stoppage time, Partizan overcame Čuakrički, who already thought he had ended the triumphant streak of Igor Duljaj's team and took the point home.
 On 20 December 2023, Mihajlo Ilić won his first Eternal derby in a 2–1 win over Red Star.